azakhvatov/frdp/README.md

 #
-# The FreBSD Russian Documentation Project
+# The FreeBSD Russian Documentation Project
 #